Run your data operations on a single, unified platform.

 LEARN HOW TO DEAL WITH SPREADSHEETS AND EFFICIENTLY MATERIALIZE THEIR CONTENT INTO A DATABASE OR A BI TOOL.

 I can’t count the number of times I’ve used the phrase: “There’s always a spreadsheet…” When I give a demo of the Keboola platform, I often start with Google Sheets as the data source of choice.
-The data source connector Google Sheets is one of the most popular components on our platform because, let’s face it, no matter the project, there’s always a spreadsheet involved.
+The Google Sheets extractor is one of the most popular components on our platform because, let’s face it, no matter the project, there’s always a spreadsheet involved.

-Spreadsheets are also a useful stop-gap measure when you need to implement a business process not yet supported by primary systems, such as Salesforce, where it should eventually stay.
+Spreadsheets are also a practical stop-gap measure when implementing a business process not yet supported by primary systems, such as Salesforce.
 This often happens when you’re still fine-tuning the process and want to iron out the kinks before fully committing to development or acquiring the software that will ultimately manage and provide this data.
-Just this week, we had to devise a method for our support team to grant free credits to our Freemium customers (you get 60 minutes per month for free on our free plan).
-Ultimately, this process will be implemented in Salesforce, but for now, a spreadsheet does the job.
+Just this week, we devised a method for our support team to grant free credits to our Freemium customers (who get 60 minutes per month for free on our free plan).
+While this process will eventually be implemented in Salesforce, for now, a spreadsheet gest the job done.

 Typically, we extract data from the spreadsheet on a schedule, running a flow that pulls data from Google Sheets.
-This approach works well, but what if you need a specific table updated right away or you need to trigger an update manually?
-I could go to the Keboola project and run the flow manually, but it’s clear that not everyone who can add rows to the spreadsheet will also have project admin rights.
-It would be more convenient to push the data from the spreadsheet itself.
-If only there were a “run upload” button in the sheet itself… But then it hit me – Google Sheets supports scripts, and triggering a flow in Keboola is merely an API call away, assuming you have the right token.
+This approach works well, but what if you need a specific table updated immediately or need to trigger an update manually?
+Sure, I could go to the Keboola project and run the flow manually, but not everyone who can add rows to the spreadsheet will have project admin rights.
+It would be much more convenient to push the data from the spreadsheet itself.
+If only there were a “run upload” button in the sheet itself… And then it hit me: Google Sheets supports scripts, and triggering a flow in Keboola is merely an API call away, assuming you have the right token.
 So, how challenging could it be to set this up?

-After a brief chat with Fisa, our field CTO and my partner in many hacks and crimes, not only did I get confirmation that this was doable, but I also found out that it wasn’t a particularly novel idea.
-Almost immediately, a script written by our Professional Services team members Leo and David popped up in our Slack thread.
+After a brief chat with Fisa, our field CTO and my partner in many hacks and crimes, I confirmed it was not only possible but also surprisingly straightforward.
+Almost immediately, a script written by our Professional Services team members, Leo and David, popped up in our Slack feed.
 From there, it was just a matter of copy-pasting, and about three minutes later…

 It worked perfectly!